Responsible Visitor Charter

 3. Savour Sustainable Seafood

-We are committed to serving sustainably sourced seafood to protect the delicate balance of marine ecosystems.
-All of our cod, haddock, and hake are MSC-certified sustainably sourced, which means every fillet can be traced back to a well-managed, sustainable wild fishery.
-All our other seafood produce is rated 1–3 in the Marine Conservation Society’s Good Fish Guide.
+We are committed to serving sustainably sourced seafood to protect the delicate balance of marine ecosystems, most especially those in our local waters surrounding the UK and Ireland.
+All of our cod, haddock, and hake are Marine Stewardship Council (MSC)-certified sustainably sourced, which means every fillet can be traced back to a well-managed, sustainable wild fishery.
+All our other seafood produce is rated 1–3 (‘Best Choice’–‘OK’) in the Marine Conservation Society’s Good Fish Guide, a fantastic tool for helping you make good seafood choices that have the least impact on the environment.
 You can help us in this effort by choosing dishes made with certified sustainable seafood.

 4. Waste Reduction

 You can help minimise food waste by ordering only what you can consume.
-Feel free to ask your server about a smaller portion or an alternative dish if you have a smaller appetite, and we’re happy to help.
-If you would prefer to enjoy your fish and chips without mushy peas or tartare sauce, just let your server know.
-Also, we do not stock single-use plastic products, so you can enjoy your beverage or takeaway knowing that your glass bottle will be recycled (or easily recyclable if you take it away) and that all our takeaway packaging and cutlery is recyclable and biodegradable.
+If you have a smaller appetite, feel free to ask your server about a smaller portion or an alternative dish, and we’re happy to help.
+If you would prefer to enjoy your fish and chips without our homemade mushy peas or tartare sauce, just let your server know.
+Every bit that helps us reduce food waste is helping the planet too!
+Also, we do not stock single-use plastic products, so you can enjoy your beverage or takeaway knowing that your glass bottle will be recycled (or is easily recyclable if you take it away) and that all our takeaway packaging and cutlery is recyclable and biodegradable.

 5. Respect for Wildlife

-Our location near the River Lagan and Belfast Harbour brings the presence of marine birds such as gulls, all protected species.
+Our location near the River Lagan and Belfast Harbour brings the presence of marine birds such as black-headed, common, and herring gulls, all protected species.
 Please refrain from feeding them, as it disrupts their natural behaviour.
 Dispose of your litter responsibly to avoid attracting gulls and other wildlife unnecessarily.
 Also, please use nearby bins to dispose of cigarette butts, or leave them with us to dispose of properly.
-Our nearest access point to the sea are the storm drains outside the restaurant; let’s do what we can to protect our local marine life by choosing not to leave any litter in the drains.
+Whilst the riverfront is a short five minute walk from us, our nearest access to Belfast Lough and the sea are the storm drains outside the restaurant; let’s do what we can to protect our local marine life by choosing not to leave any litter in the drains.
+Belfast Lough is home to a staggering number of birds and marine life, including several species of gull, wintering ducks, water birds, and waders, common and grey seals, cockles and mussels, coastal butterflies, and sugar kelp… which can have a better chance to thrive if we dispose of our litter responsibly.

 6. Water Conservation